Amplified fragment length polymorphism: Applications

 The AFLP technology has the capability to detect various polymorphisms in different genomic regions simultaneously.
 It is also highly sensitive and reproducible.
 As a result, AFLP has become widely used for the identification of genetic variation in strains or closely related species of plants, fungi, animals, and bacteria.
 The AFLP technology has been used in criminal and paternity tests, also to determine slight differences within populations, and in linkage studies to generate maps for quantitative trait locus (QTL) analysis.

 There are many advantages to AFLP when compared to other marker technologies including randomly amplified polymorphic DNA (RAPD), restriction fragment length polymorphism (RFLP), and microsatellites.
 AFLP not only has higher reproducibility, resolution, and sensitivity at the whole genome level compared to other techniques, but it also has the capability to amplify between 50 and 100 fragments at one time.
-In addition, no prior sequence information is needed for amplification (Meudt & Clarke 2007).
+This makes it comparable to another arbitrarily amplified DNA technique, DNA amplification fingerprinting (DAF).
+In addition, no prior sequence information is needed for amplification.
 As a result, AFLP has become extremely beneficial in the study of taxa including bacteria, fungi, and plants, where much is still unknown about the genomic makeup of various organisms.